CompassChina/meeting-host-bot/README.md

-# meeting-host-bot
+# meeting-bot
-A slack bot for choosing the host &amp; secretary of a meeting
+A slack bot for better meetings